Cthloveross/labreport5/lab-report-5-week-10.md

 ![image](comtest2.png)

-- How to fix it
+- How to fix it & which one is correct.

 After comparing the two results, I shall believe the implement from professor is right, which should be `[]`.
+The expected output might be `[]`, but the actual output is `[foo]`.
 To solve this problem, we need to create a new if statement to check whether there is `!` before `[`.
 If `!` is existed, it means it does not satisfy the link format, then we cannot add it to `toReturn`.

 Here is the possible change I made:
 ![image](changecode2.png)